LittleAndi/minesweeper-api/README.md

 `PUT /game/{gameId}/{x,y}`

-If there is no mine, returns
+If there is no mine, it returns `HTTP/1.1 200 OK` with the result.
+If it is outside the board, you will receive `HTTP/1.1 404 NOT FOUND`.

 ```json
 {